andrewlock/NetEscapades.AspNetCore.SecurityHeaders/README.md

 ### 2. Configure your CSP to use nonces and/or hashes

 Configure your security headers in the usual way.
-Use the `WithNonce()` extension method when configuring  `ContentSecurityPolicy` directives to allow whitelisting with a nonce.
-Use the `WithHashTagHelper()` extension methods on `script-src` and `style-src` directives to allow automatic generation of whitelisted inline-scripts
+Use the `WithNonce()` extension method when configuring  `ContentSecurityPolicy` directives to enable allow-listing with a nonce.
+Use the `WithHashTagHelper()` extension methods on `script-src` and `style-src` directives to allow automatic generation of allow-listed inline-scripts

 ```csharp
 public void Configure(IApplicationBuilder app)